wp-plugins/add-email-signature/readme.txt

 This plugin adds a configurable signature to all outgoing emails from your WordPress site.

 == Upgrade Notice ==
-First version
+Fixed a typo

 == Installation ==

 Standard WordPress plugin installation:

-1. Upload addemailsignature/ into wp-content/plugins/ (or use the built-in installers)
+1. Upload add-email-signature/ into wp-content/plugins/ (or use the built-in installers)
 2. Activate the plugin via the 'Plugins' menu.
-3. Go to the 'Add Email Signature' option under settings.
+3. Go to the 'Add Email Signature' option under 'Settings'.
 4. Follow the instructions.

 == Frequently Asked Questions ==